-The Story Behind the Trends - All areas are below the Northern Ireland average for Dental Registration accept for Craigavon.
-NHS Dental registrations have been less over the last number of years due to privatisation of lists.
+The Story Behind the Trends - Both Coalisland and Craigavon are above the Northern Ireland average for Dental Registration .
+NHS Dental registrations have seen an increase over the last 2years .
 Registrations can be difficult to keep due to nomadic lifestyle (If family travelling).
+Traveller Support Workers in Craigavon are aware of an emerging culture of Adults attending the Dentist for cosmetic purposes.